llj0824/automatic-professional-copyedited-youtube-transcripts-chrome-extension/tests/llm_highlight_system_role_optimization_logs/llm_highlight_prompt_optionization_2024-11-27T17-43-44-179Z.md

 ----------------------------------------

-## Feedback: not exciting or useful, just a wtf did a read
+## Human Feedback: not exciting or useful, just a wtf did a read
 Results for "Lessons from Failures and Challenges" prompt variation... system_role used:
 Extract moments where the speaker discusses failures, challenges faced, and the lessons learned from them.